- Selling stuff locally is the fastest way to make money. It's also the easiest.

 Some of the disadvantages are:

 - You may get a lower price than you would from a private buyer.

 - No opportunity to negotiate for a higher price.

 Quick Tips For Local Sellers

 - Be Honest – We tend to overvalue the things we own, which is understandable.
 We spend our hard-earned money on them.

 You want the best price of course, but be honest about an item's condition and let buyers know upfront of any faults or defects.

-Ethically it's the right thing to do… when selling locally though, you also don't want angry buyers banging on your door the next day, or bumping into you by chance somewhere while you're having a nice day with your family.
+Ethically, it's the right thing to do.
+However, you also don't want angry buyers banging on your door the next day, or bumping into you by chance somewhere while you're having a nice day with your family.

 Buyers can also leave bad reviews online that will ruin your chances of selling more stuff in the future.